waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **WARP_CARPET_DOWN:** A warp tile.
 Triggers a map transition when the player moves down from an adjacent tile or presses 'Down' while standing on it.
 - The Teacher in the Goldenrod Flower Shop is worried about her sister who went to see a 'wiggly tree' on Route 36.
 - **DOOR:** A warp tile.
 Triggers a map transition when the player moves onto it.

+# Goldenrod Gym Puzzle Notes
+- Hypothesis 1: Interacting with the gym statues will change the maze.
+- Test 1: Moved to (1, 16) and interacted with the statue at (1, 15).
+- Conclusion 1: No change in the maze.
+Hypothesis is incorrect.